AI-Stuff/layered/README.md

 ### Step 4: Optimization Algorithm

-Now let's learn good weights with standard backpropagation and gradient decent.
+Now let's learn good weights with standard backpropagation and gradient descent.
 The classes for this can be imported from the `gradient` and `optimization` modules.
 We also need a cost function.

 ```python
 from layered.cost import SquaredError